CloudCannon/documentation/src/collections/_drafts/simplified-users-organisations-connection.md

 ---
-title: Simplified users/organisations connection
+title: Simplified users/organisations relations
 type: major
 ---

-This major goal for this release is simplify how users and organisations are connected.&nbsp;
+This goal for this release is simplify how users and organisations are connected.&nbsp;

 **Features:**